Delayed Injuries After a Car Accident (Illinois) | Symptoms, Steps, and Proof Tips

 What insurance companies often look for in delayed-injury claims

-Every claim is different, but many insurers focus on the same “checklist” items.
+Every claim is different, but in the Illinois claims Parker & Parker handles, insurers tend to focus on the same “checklist” items.
 Knowing this helps you avoid preventable problems.

 1) Timing